-In addition its historical landmarks and waterfront amenities, the town features several restaurants and accommodations ranging from quaint bed and breakfasts to a luxury golf resort, upscale RV parks and waterfront accommodations.
-A full-service airport provides for recreational flying as well as easy access to the area.
+Carrabelle also offers an array of accommodations, including quaint bed and breakfasts, a luxury golf resort, upscale RV parks and waterfront rentals.
+The town’s full-service airport provides for recreational flying as well as easy access to the area.

 RELAX & STAY AWHILE